 Don't be left without critical Voice of Customer (VoC) feedback from your feasibility study.
 Online surveys provide context to your numbers.
 It provides the "why" and "how" behind the "what" data you acquire in your demographic analysis and competitive assessment.

 It's important to note, feasibility studies are not cookie-cutter projects.
-You should work with a feasibility study consulting firm who can help customize the steps to your specific needs.
+You should work with a feasibility study consulting firm that can help customize the steps to your specific needs.
+Each proposal developed for a project is custom.

 Most studies have commonalities (e.g., demographic analysis or market analysis, competitive assessment, etc.) but Drive Research likes to offer traditional market research methodologies in conjunction with the secondary data.
 It is what separates us.
 By including feedback from both experts and potential end-users it will ensure your venture obtains critical Voice of Customer (VoC) data.